WHY IT MATTERS

-Leave No Trace principles and practices guide much of our programming when it comes to environmental stewardship.
+As a Leave No Trace Accredited Youth Program, Leave No Trace principles and practices guide much of our programming when it comes to environmental stewardship.
 We strongly believe when people love something, they want to care for it.
 Thus, we aim to nurture a space wherein students of all ages learn to love the outdoors while simultaneously learning how to care for it.
 This means we teach and practice all of our recreational activities with minimum impact practices at the forefront of our minds.
 Each of our students is taught each of the 7 Principles of Leave No Trace and is given opportunities to critically engage with the material, thinking of how it matters both on the trails, mountains, and canyons, but also how these principles can apply to our relationships with each other and our communities as well.
 On our multi-day trips, students are given the opportunity to become Leave No Trace Trainers, so they will be better enabled to take the passion and information they have learned and to share it with others with whom they recreate.
 These principles apply to us outside of programming, as our administrative staff works from home, we work to be as paper-free as possible, and we aim to produce as little waste as possible by purchasing food and equipment in bulk.

 We also believe each of our students is gifted with a unique set of talents.
 Students have opportunities to learn about these things through the experiences of successes and failures over the course a trip, leadership opportunities, and the opportunity to share life stories, students are able to not only explore their gifts and talents, but also think critically about how their unique selves can help support the communities they live in now and in the future.